farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 9. Drag and drop all extracted files from the downloaded firmware update.
     1. Make sure to drop **all files** (`dashboard/`, `updator/`, `node_id.txt`, `code.py`, `boot.py`, etc.) directly into the root of the `CIRCUITPY` drive (as below).
         1. The firmware will **NOT** load if the files are nested in a subfolder.
+        # TODO: Add image below
 10. Once the file transfer is complete, power cycle your dashboard (disconnect & reconnect power) and check the basic functionality.
     1. The dashboard will no longer mount as `CIRCUITPY` when connected to a computer.
 If you have any issues, go through the connecting / mounting process again OR see the troubleshooting information below.
-12. If all is as expected, you're good to go.
+11. If all is as expected, you're good to go.
 Just power down the dashboard, disconnect the debug cable, and enjoy your new features!
-13. `[Recommended]` Navigate to the configuration tab (gear icon) on the dashboard, and select the pendant icon to calibrate your pendant and confirm functionality.
+12. `[Recommended]` Navigate to the configuration tab (gear icon) on the dashboard, and select the pendant icon to calibrate your pendant and confirm functionality.
-14. `[Recommended]` Also check the settings and ensure your desired wheel track and turning speed values remain.
+13. `[Recommended]` Also check the settings and ensure your desired wheel track and turning speed values remain.

 :::caution Troubleshooting